Bayesian Predictive Synthesis with Outcome-Dependent Pools: Introduction

-Expert opinion and density forecast combination is becoming increasingly important in economics, policy, and finance \citep{HallMitchell2007,Amisano2007,Hooger2010,Kascha2010,Geweke2011,Geweke2012, Billio2012,Billio2013,Aastveit2014,Fawcett2014,Aastveit2015,Pettenuzzo2015}, but is also of use in areas as diverse as meteorology, military intelligence, seismic risk, and environmental risk, among others \citep{Clemen1989,ClemenWinkler1999,Timmermann2004,ClemenWinkler2007,rufo2012}.
-The field of agent opinion synthesis, in which a decision maker solicits the opinions of experts in order to create an informed opinion, is applicable in this context.
-Agent opinion synthesis fits naturally into a Bayesian analysis~\citep[e.g.][]{DVL1979,West1992b}, in which a decision maker updates a prior distribution in light of new information gained from expert opinions (the `data' -- we label this information set $\mH$).
-We approach generalized density combination within this framework.
+The literature on agent opinion synthesis, in which a decision maker solicits the opinions of experts in order to create an informed opinion, provides a framework for model combination.
+Forecast synthesis fits naturally into the \lq\lq supra-Bayesian'' approach~\citep[e.g.][]{DVL1979,West1988,West1992c,West1992d}.
+Here, a single Bayesian decision maker regards the new information gained from a set of models- or \lq\lq agents''- based forecast distributions, and evaluates approaches to formally condition on this information to define resulting predictions.
+Generalized density combination is approached within this framework.

-Recent developments in economic and forecasting literature have expanded the scope of density combination techniques. \cite{Fawcett2014} propose a method to combine a set of $J$ forecast densities $h_j(y)$ using outcome-dependent weights $a_j(y)$, resulting in a generalized linear pool $p(y|\mH)$:

-The authors present their method as a generalization of the traditional linear opinion pool using constant weights $a_j$.
-With more flexible weights, \cite{Fawcett2014} make substantial improvements over the traditional linear pool; \cite{Aastveit2015} and \cite{Pettenuzzo2015} have also demonstrated empirical success with outcome-dependent density pooling.
-While these techniques make intuitive sense as a generalization and produce good empirical results, their use gives rise to the need for theoretical justification within the framework of Bayesian expert opinion synthesis.
+Importantly and as discussed below, BPS enables the decision maker to address questions of model/agent specific biases and calibration, dependencies across models/agents, as well as to explicitly address the issue of model set incompleteness \citep{AastveitEtAl2019,McAlinnEtAl2020,McAlinn2021,GiannoneEtAl2021}, also known as the ``model space open" or ``$\mM$-open" setting \citep{BernardoSmith1994,West1997,ClydeGeorge2004,ClydeIversen2013}.
+These ideas are also relevant to the generalized Bayes literature and the question of how to combine densities admitting that all models are \lq\lq wrong but useful" \citep[e.g.,][]{deHeidi2019}.